|Nutrition Facts (per serving)|

 In a large bowl mix together the flour and the chunks of cooking steak.
 Make sure all the beef is covered in flour.

 In a large frying pan heat half the oil to hot but not smoking.
 Add half the floured steak pieces and brown all over.
-Remove the steak and place into a Dutch oven or casserole dish.
-Add the remaining oil to the frying pan, heat again then add the remaining steak and brown all over.
+Remove the steak and place it into a Dutch oven or casserole dish.
+Add the remaining oil to the frying pan, heat again, then add the remaining steak and brown all over.
 Again, add the steak to the dish.

 Turn the heat up high and add the brandy to the frying pan, stir well, scraping up all the meat juices on the bottom of the pan.
 Continue to cook this mixture, taking care not to burn it, until it becomes a sticky glaze.

-Add the onion, the leeks, and the carrots to the frying pan, stir them well to coat all the vegetables with the glaze, then tip them all into the dish.
+Add the onion, leeks, and carrots to the frying pan, stir them well to coat all the vegetables with the glaze, then tip them all into the dish.

-Place the frying pan back onto the heat; stir in a third of the stock and bring to a boil, scraping all the bits from the bottom of the pan.
+Place the frying pan back onto the heat; stir in a third of the stock (1/2 pint) and bring to a boil, scraping all the bits from the bottom of the pan.
 Once all the bits are released, pour the stock into the casserole.

 Add the remaining stock, cover with a tight-fitting lid, then simmer gently on the stovetop or in a medium oven (350 F/175 C) for 2 hours.
 Check from time to time to make sure the stock isn't reducing too much.
 If it is, add a little boiling water.
 The meat and vegetables should always be covered by liquid.
 You can also make this recipe in a slow cooker if you have one.

 In a roomy bowl, mix the flour with the suet and a pinch of salt.
 Add 3 tablespoons cold water and stir.
 If the dough is dry add more water until you have a soft, slightly sticky dough.

-Divide the dough into 8 pieces and shape into round balls with lightly floured hands.
+Divide the dough into 8 to 9 pieces and shape into round balls with lightly floured hands.
 Leave to one side while you roll the remaining dumplings.